Eiléan Ní Chuilleanáin: Awards

 Ní Chuilleanáin's first collection won the Patrick Kavanagh Poetry Award in 1973.
 In 2010 The Sun-fish was the winner of the Canadian-based International Griffin Poetry Prize and was shortlisted for the Poetry Now Award.
 In 2016, she was appointed Ireland Professor of Poetry by the President of Ireland, Michael D. Higgins.

 Publications

 Poetry collections

-Ní Chuilleanáin published with The Gallery Press in Ireland and Wake Forest University Press in the United States.
+Ní Chuilleanáin publishes with the Gallery Press in Ireland and Wake Forest University Press in the United States.